-"When I need to make a challenging decision I use ________"
+"When I need to make a complex decision I use ________"

 What is the product idea?

-- SaaS to enable systematic 1) making and 2) tracking of multivariate/high-impact decisions
+- Single-player SaaS tool to enable systematic 1) making and 2) tracking of multivariate/high-impact decisions

 Who is it solving that problem for? (beachhead segment only)